cavejay/PDPslacker/readme.md

 Use a program that will allow you to send a specific POST request to our URL.
 The command line tool curl can do this but I prefer the [Chrome application Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?utm_source=chrome-ntp-icon) for it's ease of use.

-20. Using your choice of tool you should send a POST request with the `Content-Type` request header set to `application/json` and the body containing the following code snippet.
+20. Using your choice of tool you should send a POST request with the `Content-Type` request header set to `application/json` and the following snippet as the request body to the API URL that you saved earlier.
 ```json
 {
     "nextWeek": {